 Guilty of the negative implications of something which brings me so much happiness.
 Does this make me a bad person?
 Consumed by my guilt, I was adamant to find ways to revolutionize the fashion industry.

-Hence my passion to introduce sustainable fashion to the Indonesian fashion community.
-A movement that focuses on the ecological and social impacts of fashion.
-Being a founder of the Fashion marketplace, ‘Ourdrobe’, I want to continue this movement by spreading awareness of the unseen implications of fast fashion, especially the environmental impacts.
+I became passionate to introduce sustainable fashion to the Indonesian fashion community.
+Being a founder of the Fashion marketplace, ‘Ourdrobe’ that focuses on the ecological and social impacts of fashion, I want to continue this movement by spreading awareness of the unseen implications of fast fashion, especially the environmental impacts.

-I hope to share tactics of “thrift culture” to advocate the slow fashion movement.
-Whilst showcasing the amalgamation of art, business, and culture in fashion.
-Evolving the industry to meet the UN’s Sustainable Development Goals.
+I hope to share tactics of “thrift culture” to advocate the slow fashion movement, whilst showcasing the amalgamation of art, business, and culture in fashion. and to take part in evolving the industry to meet the UN’s Sustainable Development Goals.

 Hi Raisa!